Topher05/final-project-Topher05/README.md

 	-Then all you need to do is run uvicorn main:app --reload and the app should start -Exit by pressing control c in the terminal
-	-To run test just use the command pytest in the terminal
+	-To run test just use the command pytest in the terminal -navigating to /moviereviews/{movie_name} and /descriptions/{video_id}
+	 where {movie_name} equals the movie you want to search and {video_id} equals the video id you want the description of -alternatively you can go to /docs which will let you see all the methods